dylanthesoldier17/DemonstrationCode/BlenderRenderAccelerator/README.md

 # BlenderRenderAccelerator

-This program is used to automates the calculation of blender frames for parallel execution of a .blend file for rendering.
+This program is used to automate the calculation of blender frames for simulataneous execution of a .blend file for rendering.
 The output is then combined with FFMPEG.